sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

-5. To test the validations with a PDF that's missing information, [try out an API call](doc:api-tutorial-async-1) with the following example document that has these errors:
+5. To test the validations with a document that's missing information, [try out an API call](doc:api-tutorial-async-1) with the following example document that has these errors:

    -  the policy number is missing
    -  the property damage liability premium is $200 more than the comprehensive premium